hiroki-it/tech-notebook/docs/infrastructure_as_code/infrastructure_as_code_terraform_command.md

 # module.qux.quux will be changed
 # module.qux.corge will be changed
-# module.grault will be destoryed
+# module.grault will be destroyed

 $ terraform plan \
     -var-file=foo.tfvars \